 Marion City Schools will still be using PowerSchool for reporting scores for students.
-Students and families will continue to receive report cards at the end of each quarter and interim reports midway through each quarter.
+Students and families will continue to receive report cards at the end of each quarter.

 Will all of the standards be shown on the report card?

 The only standards that will appear on the report card will be those priority standards that are taught during that quarter.